awsdocs/amazon-dynamodb-developer-guide/doc_source/Expressions.ConditionExpressions.md

 # Condition Expressions<a name="Expressions.ConditionExpressions"></a>

-To manipulate data in a DynamoDB table, you use the `PutItem`, `UpdateItem` and `DeleteItem` operations\. \(You can also use `BatchWriteItem` to perform multiple `PutItem` or `DeleteItem` operations in a single call\.\)
+To manipulate data in an Amazon DynamoDB table, you use the `PutItem`, `UpdateItem`, and `DeleteItem` operations\. \(You can also use `BatchWriteItem` to perform multiple `PutItem` or `DeleteItem` operations in a single call\.\)

 For these data manipulation operations, you can specify a *condition expression* to determine which items should be modified\.
 If the condition expression evaluates to true, the operation succeeds; otherwise, the operation fails\.

-The following are some AWS CLI examples of using condition expressions\.
-These examples are based on the *ProductCatalog* table, which was introduced in [Specifying Item Attributes](Expressions.Attributes.md)\.
+The following are some AWS Command Line Interface \(AWS CLI\) examples of using condition expressions\.
+These examples are based on the `ProductCatalog` table, which was introduced in [Specifying Item Attributes When Using Expressions](Expressions.Attributes.md)\.
 The partition key for this table is `Id`; there is no sort key\.
-The following `PutItem` operation creates a sample *ProductCatalog* item that we will refer to in the examples:
+The following `PutItem` operation creates a sample `ProductCatalog` item that the examples refer to\.

 ```
 aws dynamodb put-item \